 We will show you to your child's bedroom where you can get settled and then a member of the sleep team and a doctor will come to talk to you about the sleep study in more detail.
-You will be required to fill in some paperwork on your arrival including the consent form.
+You will be required to fill a questionnaire on your child's sleep on your arrival, although you may have already completed this if you have a MyGOSH account..
 This is a chance for you to ask any questions you may have, so it might be a good idea to write some of them down before you come in.
 Please discuss with the overnight Sleep Physiologist if your child has any allergies (for instance, to tape or latex) or other devices fitted (for example, a pacemaker inserted).

-While your child is still awake but ready for bed, the study will be set up, which involves:
+Whenever your child is ready for bed, they will be set up awake which involves:

-- A soft probe is wrapped around your child's toe to monitor their oxygen levels while asleep. - Two sticky ECG pads are placed on your child's chest to measure their heart rate. - Two stretchy bands are put around your child's chest to record breathing movements. - A small position sensor is also placed on the chest to record in which position your child is sleeping. - A small tube will be placed on the edge of the nostrils to monitor breathing rates.

-- A small sensor will be put on your child's neck to monitor snoring. - A small sensor will be stuck either on the thigh or below the collarbone to monitor carbon dioxide levels. - Video and audio of your child's sleep will also be recorded
+- A soft probe is wrapped around your child's toe to monitor their oxygen levels while asleep. - Two sticky ECG pads are placed on your child's chest to measure their heart rate. - Two stretchy bands are put around your child's chest to record breathing movements. - A small position sensor is also placed on the chest to record in which position your child is sleeping. - A small tube will be placed on the edge of the nostrils to monitor breathing rates. - A small sensor will be stuck either on the thigh or below the collarbone to monitor carbon dioxide levels. - Video and audio of your child's sleep will also be recorded